 - Must be under 21 years of age;

-- They mustn’t be married;
+- Must not be married;

-- Reunification with the immigrant’s parents is no longer possible owing to abuse, neglect, abandonment, or other issues of a similar nature; And
+- Reunification with the immigrant’s parents is no longer possible owing to abuse, neglect, abandonment, or other issues of a similar nature; and

 - It is not in the immigrant’s best interests to return to their country of origin or where they last habitually resided.

 Lastly, it is also important to note that applicants might also be inadmissible for SIJS if authorities have “reason to believe” that they have engaged in drug trafficking or aided and abetted a drug trafficker.
-In this case, a conviction is unnecessary, as reasonable suspicion (or evidence showing drug offences) might result in the potential applicants being permanently barred from obtaining SIJS.
-In other words, charges and suspicions relating to drug offences cannot be waived.
+In this case, a conviction is unnecessary, as reasonable suspicion (or evidence showing drug offences) might result in the potential applicant being permanently barred from obtaining SIJS.
+In other words, charges and suspicions relating to drug offenses cannot be waived.